-Mel, thank you very much.
-And I really appreciate your kind comments and the way that your team has approached this.
-I think we really have done something together that's in the best interest of our collective shareholders, customers and employees, and I wholly agree with your sentiment.
-And we're looking forward to joining forces.
+Mel, thank you very much, and I really appreciate your kind comments and the way that your team has approached this.
+I think we really have done something together that's in the best interests of our collective shareholders, customers, and employees, and I wholly agree with your sentiment, and we're looking forward to joining forces.

-Taking a look at slide 12, I want to spend a few minutes now explaining in greater detail why this transaction is right from both a strategic and financial perspective and the financial benefits and offers to both company shareholders.
-As you can see on slide 12, this combination allows Martin Marietta to continue delivering on its strategic principles of positioning, growth and performance.
+Taking a look at Slide 12, and I want to spend a few minutes now explaining in greater detail why this transaction is right from both a strategic and financial perspective and the substantial benefits it offers to both companies' shareholders.

-We want to be positioned in the most attractive markets, leveraging multiple long-term drivers of growth and continue to differentiate our performance from all others in the industry.
+As you can on Slide 12, this combination allows Martin Marietta to continue delivering on its strategic principles of positioning, growth, and performance.
+We want to be positioned in the most attractive markets, leveraging multiple long-term drivers of growth, and continue to differentiate our performance from all others in the industry.
 We believe the combination with Texas Industries lines up with each of these principles and represents a very attractive investment for our shareholders.